dwickizer/DataScienceProjects/3. GettingAndCleaningData/Project/CodeBook.md

 The means of all the columns were then calculated by Activity and Subject from **allData**.
 That process is described in the README.md file.

-The result was a data table called tidyData, which is either written to a file (default) or returned.
+The result was a data table called **tidyData**, which is either written to a file (default) or returned.

 ### Other Generated Files ###